journey of discovery about Hong Kong’s rich folk culture – part of Hong Kong’s Intangible Cultural Heritage Festival

 FROM THURS 16 NOV TO SAT 25 NOV 2017

 China Exchange, 32A Gerrard St, London W1D 6JA

-We are also delighted to invite you to be involved in an exciting competition to celebrate both Hong Kong and British intangible cultural heritage.
-Share your favourite photo taken in the UK that brings back memories Hong Kong, with a description and where it was taken to Facebook or Inatagram, and include #memoriesofHK to be in with a chance of winning.
-The competition runs from 21 Sep to 8 Nov 2017, the judge panel will select 10 best images for public to vote at this upcoming Hong Kong Intangible Cultural Heritage Exhibtion between 16 to 25 Nov 2017.
-The image with the most votes will be the winner.
+Throughout the exhibition, we also held an exciting competition to celebrate both Hong Kong and British intangible cultural heritage through photos taken in the UK that recall memories of Hong Kong.
+The competition ran from 21 Sep to 8 Nov 2017, the judge panel selected 10 best images for the public to vote for at the Hong Kong Intangible Cultural Heritage Exhibtion between 16 to 25 Nov 2017.